2025

 Green Rameswaram Trust

-In the month of August 6 Training programmes conducted and 133 Peoples attended.
+In the month of December 06 Training programmes conducted and 30 Peoples attended.
+The training was mainly on Kitchen garden.
+The following points were covered.

 Read More